What is Castration

 • It reduces sexual activity

-• It reduces tendency to roam and fight
+• It reduces a tendency to roam and fight

-• It resolve disease of the prostate gland
+• It resolves disease of the prostate gland

 There are very few disadvantages to having dog castrated, it is a quick, safe and routine procedure, and there are no risks to pet though having low testosterone levels.
 Some of the disadvantages are

-+ FALSE – castrating dog will slow down his metabolism and may make him less active.
++ FALSE – the castrating dog will slow down his metabolism and may make him less active.
 However, this is easily compensated for by cutting down on his food intake.
-It is over eating, not castration which makes neutered dogs over weight!
+It is overheating, not castration which makes neutered dogs overweight!

 + FALSE – Often, the way our dogs live these days is unnatural, with little contact with other dogs and in a family unit.
 Entire males can find this frustrating, especially if they are of a dominant character or they live near entire females.

 + FALSE – this is not the case, and often, castrated males can make better pets as they are less prone to aggression and mood swings.

 Most of the veterinarians agree that the best age for castration is between 6-12 months of age.
 At this age, the procedure is very low risk and easy to perform.
 Early castration is the responsible thing to do.
 It could save the dog's life and make him a much more desirable housemate.

 Medical Tools 23 Pcs professional quality Medical Tools Male Dog Castration – Neutering Kit contains all necessary tools to perform the complete procedure.
 All Tools are made from Surgical Grade stainless steel and used by professionals

 • Olsen Hagar Needle Holder 16cm TC 01 Pcs